Top 10 Fun Facts about Peter Pan

 2. J.M.
 Barrie kept tweaking and tweaking the play's story.
 While Peter Pan himself may not have grown up, the script sure did change and evolve.
 Every subsequent year that Peter Pan was staged, the script received various rewrites from J.M.
 Barrie.

 3. Peter Pan wasn't always clad in green.
-The iconic colour long associated with Peter Pan was, in fact, a Disney creation.
+The colour long associated with Peter Pan was, in fact, a Disney creation.
 The overwhelming success of the animated film caused the image to stick but before the film's release, productions of the play called for brown, tan, and auburn-coloured clothes.
-These days, you seldom see Peter Pan out of green.
+These days, it's rare to see Peter Pan out of green.

-5. It is also commonplace to see the same actor play both Captain Hook and Mr. Darling.
-While this tradition likely started out with the fact that the early productions of Peter Pan were on a budget and required an actor to double up with two roles, it soon became read as intentional in order to show how Mr. Darling is tame when around his wife, Mrs. Darling, as she keeps him grounded.
-But when she's not around, Mr. Darling begins acting like a pirate — a man who just likes to fight.
-Similar to how the Lost Boys misbehave without a motherly figure.
+5. It's common to see the same actor play both Captain Hook and Mr. Darling.
+While this tradition likely came from the fact that the early productions of Peter Pan were on a tight budget and required an actor to double up roles, it soon became intentional in order to show how Mr. Darling is tame and grounded when around his wife, Mrs. Darling, but when she's not around Mr. Darling begins acting like a pirate - a man who just likes to fight - similar to how the Lost Boys misbehave without a motherly figure.

 6. All rights to Peter Pan were handed over to the Great Ormond Street Hospital.
 In 1929, J.M.
 Barrie donated the copyright of Peter Pan to the children's hospital, currently one of the largest centres for children's heart surgery and transplantation in the world.
 Located in Bloomsbury in the London Borough of Camden, the Great Ormond Street Hospital receives royalties for every production of the play that is staged.
 The exact amount in royalties has never been revealed, even to this day, as the hospital continues to honour the late playwright's non-disclosure agreement.

-7. The original stage productions of Peter Pan made use of stage effects that were highly innovative at the time.
+7. The original stage productions of Peter Pan made use of highly innovative stage effects for the time.
 In the original stage productions, Tinker Bell was a dot of light that moved about the stage focused by a mirror.
-In our production Tinker Bell is a beautiful puppet designed by Sue Dacre, a regular puppet maker at Jim Henson.
-Sue has also made us some spectacular flying puppets, who soar over the audience.

 8. Before the phrase "Don't try this at home, kids" was invented, there was pixie dust.
 As a result of many alarming reports of children imitating the play by attempting to fly from their beds and subsequently injuring themselves, J.M.
 Barrie came up with the concept of pixie dust, a.k.a. fairy dust, as a necessity for being able to fly (hence the playwright's many rewrites mentioned earlier).